blockscout/blockscout-rs/stats/README.md

 Charts dependant on each other are combined in update groups.
 Charts within one update group are updated **together** according to their dependency relations.
 Updates are scheduled for each such group in `update_groups.json` file.

+Syntax for schedules specified in the config is parsed by rust `cron` crate, so refer to crate's [documentation or source code](https://docs.rs/cron/latest/cron/) for precise behaviour.

 ### Env